 It is an essential part of maintaining the longevity of the sharpness you either perfected or paid for.
 In my opinion, through years of sharpening and conducting maintenance on a sharp knife, I have liked my ceramic honing rod for my sharper Japanese knives while I prefer a steel honing rod for my German and French knives as their steel is much stronger and takes more effort to reshape.
 Alternatively, you can use a leather strop for honing your knives and adding a final polish to the edge.

 Washing, Drying, and Storing

 Washing your knives is extremely important!
 Typically, I will wipe my knife throughout prep and then do a final clean with soap and a sponge.
 These types of high-quality knives are not dishwasher safe.

 Drying your knives is probably even more important than cleaning them—a wet knife is a dirty knife!
-Wiping them dry with a towel after a wash removes the risk of rust.
-Keep knives dry and stored in a dry place to prevent rust, decoloration, and other contaminants.
+Wiping them dry with a towel or soft cloth after a wash removes the risk of rust.
+Keep knives free of moisture and stored in a dry place to prevent rust, discoloration, and other contaminants.

 Use wood or plastic cutting boards as they are softer and easier on your knives compared to granite, glass, or marble.

 Keeping knives sharp starts with proper storage.
 Blades are fragile, especially when in contact with other blades.
 Organization and edge and tip protection will be the most effective way to prevent chips or damaged edges.

 - Cover: Knife covers and Sayas can be used to protect knives' sharp blades from clanking around in the kitchen drawer.

 - Roll: Knife rolls are a great storage and transportation option for a small set of knives.